Tiotao/sam-kit/README.md

 ```
 python example.py
 ```
-* Bundle adjustment will be automatically performed once the featurue tracking is completed.
+* Bundle adjustment will be automatically triggered once the featurue tracking is completed.
 BA result (`final.ply`) can be found in the output folder  (`example/output`). `init.ply` is the initial guess data.

 ### To-Do